-This Security Policy specifies the security rules under which the MCC7500 Secure Card Crypto Engine Cryptographic Module, herein identified as the Vortex Secure Card Crypto Engine or Vortex SCCE, must operate.
+This Security Policy specifies the security rules under which the MCC7500 Secure Card Crypto Engine Cryptographic Module, herein identified as the MCC7500 SCCE, must operate.
 Included in these rules are those derived from the security requirements of FIPS 140-2 as well as those imposed by Motorola.
 These rules, in total, define the interrelationship between the: